 Do Record Players Need Speakers?

-Yes, all record players need speakers to play audio but some come with speakers built-in.
+All record players need speakers to play audio but some come with speakers built-in.
 This means you don’t have to buy and connect your own speakers.
-Many modern record players under $300 have built-in speakers but their quality is usually far worse than using your own speakers.
+Many modern record players under $300 have built-in speakers but their quality is usually worse than using your own speakers.

 This table shows the most popular record players of 2022, and the types of speakers they are compatible with.